sagemath/sagewiki_to_gh-2022-10-10/devel.md

 Welcome to the Sage developer center!

 This wiki page helps in organizing the development of Sage.
 Information and links to Sage development should be organized under "devel/".
+For answers to commonly asked questions, see the [[faq | FAQ]].

 Note: [[http://trac.sagemath.org/sage_trac/ |See the trac server]] for patches awaiting review.